The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Existence of Q -factorializations and terminalizations for schemes

 A \textsl{terminalization of the pair} $(X,\Delta)$ is a terminal pair $(Y,\Delta_Y)$ together with a proper birational morphism $g\colon Y\to X$ such that $g_*\Delta_Y=\Delta$ and that $g^*(K_X+\Delta)\sim_{\QQ}K_Y+\Delta_Y$.
-The condition is equivalent to saying that $a(E,X,\Delta)\leq 0$ for all prime divisors $E\subset Y$, and that the pair
+The condition is equivalent to saying that $a(E,X,\Delta)\leq 0$ for all prime divisors $E\subseteq Y$, and that the pair

-is terminal. \end{definition} \begin{lemma} Let $X$ be an integral normal Noetherian scheme that has a dualizing complex $\omega_X^\bullet$ with associated canonical divisor $K_X$.
+is terminal. \end{definition} \begin{lemma} Let $X$ be an integral normal excellent Noetherian scheme of equal characteristic zero that has a dualizing complex $\omega_X^\bullet$ with associated canonical divisor $K_X$.
 Let $\Delta$ an effective $\RR$-Weil divisor on $X$ such that $K_X+\Delta$ is $\RR$-Cartier and $(X,\Delta)$ is klt.
 For an integral normal scheme $Y$ proper birational over $X$, we set

-Assume that $X$ is an excellent scheme of equal characteristic zero.
-Then there exists a log resolution $g\colon Y\to X$ constructed by blowing up regular centers such that components of $\Delta_Y$ are disjoint.
+Then, there exists a log resolution $g\colon Y\to X$ constructed by blowing up regular centers such that the components of $\Delta_Y$ are disjoint.
 Moreover, for any such resolution, the following hold: \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item $(Y,\Delta_Y)$ is terminal. \item For every proper birational map $Y'\to X$ and every prime Weil divisor $E'$ on $Y'$, if $a(E',X,\Delta)<0$, then $E'$ is not contracted by the rational map $Y'\dashrightarrow Y$. \end{enumerate}

 \end{lemma} \begin{proof} Let $g_0\colon Y_0\to X$ be a log resolution constructed by blowing up regular centers, which exists by \cite[Theorem 1.1.6]{Tem18}.
 All coefficients of $\Delta_{Y_0}$ are less than $1$ since $(X,\Delta)$ is klt, so $\delta_0:=1-\max\{\text{coefficients of }\Delta_{Y_0}\}>0.$